Saipan to San Diego: Global Patient Services in action

 DO, which stands for doctor of osteopathic medicine, is a medical degree gaining popularity among U.S. doctors.
-The number of DOs has increased 65 percent over the last decade, and today accounts for about 1 in 10 doctors.
+The number of DOs has increased by 65% over the last decade and now accounts for about 1 in 10 doctors.

-Both MDs and DOs are licensed doctors who have the same ability to practice medicine and surgery in the United States, he says.
-They receive similar education: college, followed by four years of medical school, then accredited residences and fellowships.
+Both MDs and DOs are licensed doctors who have the same ability to practice medicine and surgery in the United States.
+They receive similar education: college, followed by four years of medical school, then accredited residencies and fellowships.
 They must also pass rigorous certification exams to be considered board-certified in their specialties.

-The concept of osteopathic medicine emerged in the U.S. in 1874 when Dr. Andrew Taylor Still pioneered the idea of “wellness” in addition to the importance of treating illness within the context of the whole body.
+The concept of osteopathic medicine emerged in the U.S. in 1874, when Dr. Andrew Taylor Still pioneered the idea of “wellness” and the importance of treating illness within the context of the whole body.
 He developed a technique called osteopathic manipulation, which involves using the hands to diagnose, treat and prevent illness or injury.
 Some DOs still use this method as part of their patient care.

 Today, DOs can practice in any medical field, including primary care and specialties.
 There are more than 200 DOs affiliated with Sharp HealthCare.